fortes/metalsmith-code-highlight/README.md

 If you'd like to turn off automatic language detection, set `{languages: []}`.
 Only code blocks marked with an appropriate `class` like `lang-js` will be highlighted (useful when using [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting) in Markdown).

+By default, this plugin will highlight all `code` elements.
+You can override the selector for what to highlight by passing in a `selector` option like so: `{selector: 'pre > code'}`.
+This will only highlight `<pre>`'s immediate `<code>` children elements.
+This is a metalsmith-code-highlight specific option—it isn't part of highlight.js.

 ## Using with `metalsmith-dom-transform`

 If you're already using [`metalsmith-dom-transform`](https://github.com/fortes/metalsmith-dom-transform), you can save a little bit of overhead by accessing the code highlight transform directly: